Saint Herman Theological Seminary: History

 With the closing of the Russian school at Unalaska in 1917, the Church in Alaska lost its ability to provide formal training for church workers and clergy.
 In time the lack of an institution to provide education locally was felt by the Diocese of Alaska as the shortage of trained people increased.
 To correct this situation, in September 1972, the diocese approved a proposal by the Archpriest Joseph P. Kreta to establish a pastoral school, which was the only practical way of solving this problem.

 With the approval of the proposal by the diocesan council, the first semester of classes began on February 1, 1973.
 The classes were conducted in leased facilities at the Wildwood Station near Kenai, Alaska.
 This first class began with fourteen students.
 In August 1973, the Alaska State Department of Education recognized St. Herman’s Pastoral School as a diploma-granting institution.

 The search for a permanent campus led to the procuring property in Kodiak, near the Church of the Holy Resurrection.
 In 1974, all classes were moved to the new facilities.
 In February 1975, St. Herman’s was recognized by the Holy Synod of the Orthodox Church in America as a theological school within its seminary system.
 Then in 1976, the Holy Synod approved the renaming of St. Herman’s as a Theological Seminary.
 The seminary was subsequently authorized under the Alaska ordinances to grant degrees of Bachelor of Sacred Theology and Associate of Arts in Theological Studies.

-A continuing program is in place to keep pace with the growth of the student body and to maintain and rehabilitate the buildings on the campus.
-Recently, classes in advanced studies have been conducted at an Anchorage campus.

-Since the creation of the seminary, over 90% of the student body has been composed of indigenous Alaskans—Aleut, Athabascan, Thligit and Yupiq villagers—coming to study at Saint Herman's from all over rural Alaska.
+Since the creation of the seminary, over 90% of the student body has been composed of indigenous Alaskans—Aleut, Athabaskan, Tlingit and Yup'ik villagers—coming to study at Saint Herman's from all over rural Alaska.